spiral/docs/orm/basics.md

 ```

 #### Associated Table and Database
-By default spiral will associate your Record model with the default DBAL database and table which name are generated based on class name (in our case User => users).
-You can alter both of this values by declaring non empty properties `database` and `table`.
+By default, Spiral will associate your Record model with the default DBAL database and table whose names are generated based on the class name (in our case, User => users).
+You can alter both of these values by declaring them non empty properties `database` and `table`.

-> If you unsure what table will be generated based on model name - simply force table for every Record, it's not going to harm anyone but will make your code more readable.
+> If you're unsure about what table will be generated based on the model name - simply force the table for every Record.
+It's won't harm anything and will make your code more understandable.

 #### Indexes
-To declare indexes to be created in associated table, you can easily do it in your Record via propery `indexes`.
-Every index information must be located in a sub array of such property to include index type (self::INDEX or self::UNIQUE) and column(s) index based on, let's try to add unique index on our `email` column.
+To create indexes in associated table, you can easily do this in your Record via propery `indexes`.
+Each piece of index information must be located in a sub array of this property to include index type (self::INDEX or self::UNIQUE) and column(s) index it's based on.
+Let's try to add a unique index to our `email` column.

 ```php
 protected $indexes = [